A regular expression (regex) is a powerful way of specifying a complex search.

 is neither preceded nor followed by word characters.
 A word character is

-an alnum character (as defined byctype(3)
+an alnum character (as defined byctype(3)) or an underscore

 mysql> SELECT "a word a" REGEXP "[[:<:]]word[[:>:]]"; -> 1